-The MySQL Enterprise Service Manager is the hub of MySQL Enterprise Monitor: it collects information, stores the information for display, generates warnings and alerts, sends emails and other notifications, and supports the MySQL Enterprise Dashboard as the interface to the system.
+The MySQL Enterprise Service Manager is the hub of MySQL Enterprise Monitor: it collects information, stores the information for display, generates warnings and alerts, sends emails and other notifications, and supports the MySQL Enterprise Monitor User Interface as the interface to the system.

 You can consider the MySQL Enterprise Service Manager as being composed of three parts: